truth-dev/asylum-rg-fe-starter/tickets/thirdTicket.md

 ### Relevant Guides

 The following guide from Auth0 will show you how to proceed from start to finish: `https://auth0.com/blog/complete-guide-to-react-user-authentication/`.
+**NOTE: Please make sure to use the older version and not to use the updated as it will be incompatible with the current asylumFE project**

 ### Guidance